Harsh-Gill/Data_IoT_Nodes/README.md

 # IoT Weather station Nodes / Asset tracking

+(Specific sensitive info. has been removed from code, for info. please feel free to inquire)

 This project is initiated for creating IoT based nodes for easily and tracking assets or the weather at a low hardware cost and at a high volume but almost free of cost cloud storage.
 With convenient analytics as data can be conveniently stored as csv and exported at wanted intervals.
 It can also provide real-time geolocation information of each node using Googles Location APIs that are called every X seconds.
 This is optional for converting weather nodes into asset-trackers.

 The data is stored into Google cloud.
 The data is sent by sending an API request to IFTTT which then can store the data into sheets.